How to Start a Blog from Scratch and Make Money (6 Steps)

 For SEO and Google ranking purposes, having a slow site is not good.
 Google likes fast websites and thus, it is good to keep your plugins limited.

 I try to use under 10 plugins on my blogs.
-If there is one I am using that I really don’t feel is essential anymore, then I will remove it completely.
+If there is one I am using that I don’t feel is essential anymore, then I will remove it completely.

 You can check the loading speed of your new site with Google Page Speed Insights.